pviotti/issuu-pdf-dl/README.md

  - ImageMagick and its Ruby bindings
  - PDFtk

-On a recent version of Ubuntu you can install all requirements with this command:
+On a recent version of Ubuntu you can install all required software with this command:

     sudo apt-get install ruby ruby-rmagick pdftk